Credit Cards Travel Credit Cards

 Once I met the requirement, I earned 70,000 miles, which were worth about $700 in travel.

 Though this card is no longer available for new applicants, the Chase Sapphire Preferred® Card could be a good substitute.
-It has a $95 annual fee and offers the chance to earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
-Plus, get up to $300 in statement credits on Chase Travel purchases within your first year.
+It has a $95 annual fee and offers the chance to earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.

 Other divorce costs